Open-MBEE/exec-mms/example/README.md

 yaml at http://localhost:8080/v3/api-docs.yaml - will need to fix securitySchemes for codegen

+### Fixes needed from generated yaml to use in codegen

+- add basic auth security scheme

+        basicAuth:
+          type: http
+          scheme: basic

+- override authentication endpoint security with `security: []`

 ## Run command line api test

 1. run example app on localhost (see top level readme)